73cirdan/MMM-bustimes/README.md

   *Based on the example at step 1: http://v0.ovapi.nl/line/ARR_28167_2 we find "TimingPointName":"Alde Leie, Brug","TimingPointCode":"20320110".*

 1. Use:
   http://v0.ovapi.nl/tpc/[tpc]

-  to check the tpc, this is what the code also does, remember the tpc. replace [tpc] with something in the form 8digit number.
+to replace [tpc] with something in the form of a 8digit number.
   Mind the change from **line** to **tpc** in the URL.
   *Based on the example in step 2 use: http://v0.ovapi.nl/tpc/20320110.*
   *Check the result.
 The passes part should contain busses, trams or boats stopping at this stop.
-All lines halting at this stop are included.*
+All lines halting at this stop are included.
+If all looks good, copy the tpc into the config.*

 ## Config options